A new version of Mina Docs is coming soon! This page will be rewritten.

 You must send back at least the amount specified by this mechanism.
 If you send back more tokens, you will still be regarded as eligible — but you will not be refunded anything.

-At the end of each epoch, do the following:
+At the end of each epoch, do all of the following:

 - Compute the total stake delegated to your account for the epoch